Virus crisis easing across Sun Belt but could heat up again

 Perez died in late July at a Phoenix hospital of complications from COVID-19, and his family brought his remains with them to Mexico.

-Because of coronavirus restrictions, there was no traditional open casket ceremony inside a church; the rites were held outside in the cemetery.
-Only relatives were allowed to attend, when normally the entire village would be expected to come.
+Because of coronavirus restrictions, there was no traditional open casket ceremony inside a church and the rites were held outside in the cemetery.
+Only relatives were allowed to attend, when normally the entire village would be expected.

 “We put him in an urn and then we buried the urn,” Lozano said.

+— In India, many states relaxed lockdown restrictions to allow more businesses to reopen and ease economic pain, though the country’s daily count of new infections is the highest in the world.

+— Public tours of the White House, halted nearly six months ago, are set to resume Sept.
+12.

-Associated Press writers Terry Tang in Phoenix and Nicky Forster in New York contributed to this report.
+Associated Press writers Terry Tang, Emily Wagster Pettus, Jay Reeves, Pat Eaton-Robb and Nicky Forster contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.